 XAMPP is the most famous software package to set up a PHP development environment for web services by delivering all the required software features.
 During the software deployment process, most web servers use almost similar components, so using XAMPP provides easy growth from the local server to the live server.
 In this article, we will learn a step-by-step guide on XAMPP installation and XAMPP setup.
-How to install XAMPP for windows?
-And If you want to know which local server works best for your websites, blogs, CMSs, or applications, you can look at our detailed comparative study on XAMPP vs WampServer.
+How to install XAMPP for Windows?
+If you want to know which local server works best for your websites, blogs, CMSs, or applications, you can look at our detailed comparative study on XAMPP vs WampServer.

 What is XAMPP?